GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/10I_SynthClasses.md

 ## Are They Classes?
 Kind of.
 Not Really.

-Sentinel classes are artifically-constructed classes, with native functions as initializers and methods.
+Synth classes are synthetic classes, with native functions as initializers and methods.
 The initializer is basically a way to cast from one data type to another (since the functions are not end-user-defined, the enforcement to only return `this` does not apply), and the methods... well, anything, really.
 Native functions, man.
 Go wild.

-The power of sentinel classes is that I can implement Lox-accessible methods for objects that must have some sort of back-end support on the C end of the VM: constant lookup for contiguous arrays, subscript notation for container types and such.
+The power of synth classes is that I can implement Lox-accessible methods for objects that must have some sort of back-end support on the C end of the VM: constant lookup for contiguous arrays, subscript notation for container types and such.
 At the same time, it helps me consolidate all the native functions I intend to implement into categorizable classes (putting `concatenate` as a static method of `String`, for instance).

 As for type-checking, that's still a work-in-progress.
-The native function `type` takes in any object and returns its respective sentinel class (or for actual Lox instances, its class).
+The native function `type` takes in any object and returns its respective synth class (or for actual Lox instances, its class).
 A class returns itself.
 *Aside: Python's metaclasses are great and also scare me.
 Let's... not.*

 As for how this interacts with inheritance... it currently doesn't.
 While `super` can be captured in a method closure it isn't *always* captured.
 Perhaps a hidden uncallable function would help me with that.
 That's for future-me to worry about.

-There's still some practical considerations to implementing sentinel classes though, namely:
+There's still some practical considerations to implementing synth classes though, namely:

 ## Lox Has No Modularity Story